PrintersForAnts/Micron/Mods/L.e.o.p.a.r.d/HeatsetZTensioner/Readme.md

-This mod contains a z-idler that can optionally take a heatset.
+This mod contains a z-tensioner that can optionally take a heatset, and an optional (though recommended) alternate z-idler.
-If you use it, you can then put the screw in from the top instead of from the bottom.
+If you use it, you can then put the screw in from the top instead of from the bottom, which can make dealing with tensioning easier.
-If your panels are easy to remove (e.g. you're using the Clips mod), this is going to be easier to assemble and maintain.
-.. and it is backwards compatible anyway!
+You'll want to use an M3x12.

 If you do not use the "safer_z_idler", then you should assemble (from the top) by:
 * Put hexnut into z-idler as usual.